-THE 440 Theatre Forms and Contexts.
+THE 440 Experimental Theatre and Performance.
 (3)

 Explores 20th-century modernist theatrical forms and movements and development of alternative strategies for analyzing contemporary theatre and performance.
-Prerequisites: THE 220, 320, 321; Theatre major.
+Prerequisites: THE 220, 320, 321; Theatre

 THE 480 Methods of Teaching Theatre.
-(4)
+(3)

 Applies materials, techniques, and theories for theatre with 9ththrough 12th-grade students.
 Emphasizes curriculum development and praxis.
-Prerequisite: written instructor approval.
+Prerequisite: Theatre Education or Theatre for Youth majors or instructor approval.